 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-ANALEMMA is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+analemma is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-CALENDAR_RD, a C++ program which computes the representation of a given date in a number of calendrical systems, by Edward Reingold, Nachum Dershowitz.
+calendar_rd, a C++ code which computes the representation of a given date in a number of calendrical systems, by Edward Reingold, Nachum Dershowitz.

-CALPAK, a C++ library which makes various calendar calculations;
+calpak, a C++ code which makes various calendar calculations;

-WEEKDAY, a C++ library which determines the day of the week corresponding to a given date, such as 14 October 1066, Julian calendar, ... which was a Saturday.
+weekday, a C++ code which determines the day of the week corresponding to a given date, such as 14 October 1066, Julian calendar, ... which was a Saturday.